sunandopatra/OptEx-1.0.0/README.md

 # OptEx
 A practical tool for statistical analysis for projects prevalent in High Energy - Phenomenology.
-The existing version only tackes problems in the frequentist framework.
-Bayesian framework is under development.
+Both frequentist and Bayesian analysis techniques are available.
+The documentation is not available here for now, but will soon be.